vlang/v/doc/docs.md

 so that the reason for using `unsafe` is as clear as possible.
 Generally any code you think is memory-safe should not be inside an `unsafe` block, so the compiler can verify it.

+If you suspect your program does have memory corruption, you have a head start on finding the cause: look at the `unsafe` blocks (and how they interact with surrounding code).

 * Note: This is work in progress.